Royalty audit information

 - provide complete and honest answers and explanations to questions

-- provide prompt, full and free access to all relevant information, records, documents, data and systems as required by the audit officer.
+- provide prompt, full and free access to all relevant information, records, documents, data and systems as required by the auditor.

-The TRO will conduct audits with respect to your rights.
-If an audit is to be conducted, you have the right to:
+TRO will conduct audits with respect to your rights.
+You have the right to:

 - ask for a reasonable amount of time to produce your records